 If you buy towels on-line, read the comments before making your purchase.
 Most great towels will have tons of comments singing their praises and call out any issues you might need to be aware of.

 When buying towels on-line, Lands End has a selection that is hard to beat.
-You will also find a few of my favorite brands below:
+In addition, my absolute favorite brands for finding the softest towels are pictured below!

 Reviving Old Towels